IHFD What we measure

 ---|

-IHFS 1: All patients with hip fracture should be admitted to an acute orthopaedic ward within four hours of presentation or brought directly to the theatre from the emergency department (ED) within four hours. |
+IHFS 1: Patients with hip fracture should be admitted to an acute orthopaedic ward within four hours of presentation or brought directly to the theatre from the emergency department (ED) within four hours. |

-IHFS 2: All patients with hip fracture who are medically fit should have surgery within 48 hours of admission, and during normal working hours (Monday to Sunday, 08:00–17:59 hours). |
+IHFS 2: Patients with hip fracture should have surgery within 48 hours of admission, and during normal working hours (Monday to Sunday, 08.00–17.59) |

-IHFS 3: All patients with hip fracture should be assessed and cared for with a view to minimising their risk of developing a pressure ulcer. |
+IHFS 3: Patients with hip fracture should be assessed and cared for with a view to minimising their risk of developing a pressure ulcer. |

-IHFS 5: All patients presenting with a fragility fracture should be assessed to determine their need for therapy to prevent future osteoporotic fractures. |
+IHFS 5: Patients with hip fracture should have their bone health assessed to determine their need for therapy to prevent future osteoporotic fractures. |

-IHFS 6: All patients presenting with a fragility fracture following a fall should be offered multidisciplinary assessment and intervention to prevent future falls. |
+IHFS 6: Hip fracture patients should receive a specialist falls assessment and intervention to prevent further falls. |

 Minimum data coverage of 90% annually is required by individual hospitals. |